 The Management Committee operates a devolved structure with an Operations sub-Committee and an Assurance sub-Committee.
 The Management Committee and the Operations sub-Committee meet nine times each year (and the Management Committee has an additional meeting immediately following the AGM) with the Assurance sub-Committee meeting quarterly.
-Additionally, we had a special meeting in November 2022 to consider the 2023/24 rent review to which all staff members and our finance agents were invited.
-This worked well and we will repeat this process in November 2023.
+Additionally, we had a special meeting in November 2022 and November 2023 to consider the 2023/24 rent review to which all staff members and our finance agents were invited.
+This worked well and the Management Committee will review whether this is required in future depending on the operating context at the time.

 We reviewed the Committee standing orders and remits in 2022; at this point we do not envisage any change to the two-tier structure.
 This review delegated more powers to the sub-Committees, thus allowing more specialist discussion on a range of (mainly operational) activities whilst freeing up time at the full Management Committee to focus more on matters relating to strategy, governance, financial management and financial strength.
-We will review how this has operated in practice during 2023/24.